University of Mumbai – Department of Law

 These programmes are not conducted directly by the Department of Law but through affiliated colleges under university regulation.

-Why University of Mumbai – Department of Law is Different
+Why Choose the University of Mumbai Department of Law

 Recognition and Institutional Status

-The University of Mumbai Department of Law functions under a public state university recognised by the University Grants Commission (UGC).
+The Department of Law functions under the University of Mumbai, a public university established in 1857 and recognised by the University Grants Commission (UGC).

 Faculty, Research and Academic Environment